TheArtyMorty/GalacticRunSolver/README.md

 ## Backlog

-Connection to GalacticRun website
-- Step 1 :
--- Have a textbox to enter the url, then load the map from that url (Easy)
-- Step 2 :
--- Connect to the browser (get the url from the brower) and possibility to provide inputs (solution) to the browser directly (difficult)
+-Bot
+-- Improve the map recognition from the screen area (still fails sometimes) -- Improve the area selection to be more user friendly.

 Any proposal is welcomed :).